snakemode/depict-it/readme.md

 This is the entire outline of the top level of our `Vue app`, but most of the display logic is hidden in our `Vue components`.

+Remember, when a user joins or hosts a game, a `p2pclient` or `p2pserver` instance are created - and the state managed inside of them becomes observable, so we can bind any properties on these objects into our `Vue app`.

 At the bottom of `Index.js` is also our `handleMessagefromAbly` function - that passes messages received over our `p2p channel` onto our `p2pServer` and `p2pClient` instances.
 Let's take a quick look inside those classes again to see how this all works.

 ## Inside P2PServer